alkan/essence_oef_julia/README.md

-# essence_oef_julia
+# Essence of Julia

-Nootebooks to expose highlights of Julia programming language
+Notebooks to expose highlights of Julia programming language